joshosofsky-ucsd/recipe-analytics/README.md

 ## Assessment of Missingness

-Of the columns in `clean_recipes`, three of them contain missing data: `date`, `rating`, `review`.
+Of the columns in `clean_recipes`, three of them contain missing data: `date`, `rating`, and `review`.
 Due to this, I decided to assess the missingness of these columns

 ### NMAR Analysis